 Shaun Walker was the chairman and CEO of the National Alliance, a major neo-Nazi organization, from April 2005 to July 2006.
 Walker was appointed to head the group after then-leader Erich Gliebe — who was himself appointed to head the organization immediately after the 2002 death of founder William Pierce — resigned in the midst of continuing infighting and internal scandals.
-Walker's stint as the group's leader was cut short when he was convicted of orchestrating and participating in a series of brutal attacks on non-whites in bars in Salt Lake City in 2000.
+Walker's stint as the group's leader was cut short when he was convicted of orchestrating and participating in a series of brutal attacks on non-whites in bars in Salt Lake City in 2002 and 2003.

 In 2006, Walker was indicted on federal civil rights charges for orchestrating attacks on non-whites in Salt Lake City, Utah, in 2002 and 2003.
 Walker was convicted in 2007 and sentenced to 87 months in prison.
 He served time in Sandstone Federal Correctional Facility in Sandstone, Minn., until his release on November 27, 2009.

 In His Own Words

 "Adolf Hitler is without doubt the greatest leader and philosopher of the 1900s."

 "I guarantee you there are more brilliant, intelligent white people on earth, with higher IQs, than all the Jews put together."